aditya-azad/simple-ssg/README.md

 ## Directory structure

-There is a specific directory structure that all input directories must follow.
+There is a specific directory structure that an input directory must follow.

 ### `pages` directory

 All your concrete web pages are stored here.
 The pages in the directory are also the parse tree roots.
-Parser goes over all the pages one by one, parsing them and putting writing them to output directory.
-All the directories and pages inside this directory, conforms to URL schema.
+Parser goes over all the pages one by one, parsing them and writing them to output directory.
+All the directories and pages inside this directory conforms to URL schema.

 For example,